TheOdinProject/curriculum/nodeJS/getting-started/Getting-Started.md

 </div>

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

 - What is a File System Module?
 How and why would you use it?
 - What is the command for installing a package locally in with npm?